an1mehacker/SR-Economy-Simulator/README.md

 # Features
 - Buy from multiple Producers and trade goods at different prices and sell them with your bought items
+- Producers come in 3 types: Interstellar (multiple markets), Enteprise and Individual.
+Smaller producers have greater price variation but lower supply
 - Prices reflect Supply and Demand Law determined by the Market's Equilibrium and Current Supply quantities.
 - Selling prices approach buying prices to incentivize selling when supply is low
 - Internal Supply - 75% of the equilibrium amount is reserved only for the market, to avoid a player induced deficit